Homemade Fertilizer Tea from Plants, Weeds, and Grass

 2. When the container is about half full, fill it with water.
 Don’t use chlorinated water; rainwater is the best (also free!).

 3. Screen the top to keep mosquitoes out.
-You can use a piece of screening or row cover.
+You can use a piece of screening or a row cover.

 4. Stir daily for 3 days to 2 weeks.
 Or, pour it from one bucket into another to mix things up and keep it aerated.

 5. Strain off the liquid to use as a fertilizer or foliar spray.
 After you strain off the liquid, return the solids to your compost pile.
-It can be diluted or used full strength on established plants.
+It can be diluted or used at full strength on established plants.
 Since plant leaves tend to absorb more nutrients more quickly than roots, foliar feeding is an efficient way to fertilize versus a soil drench.

 • Stinging nettle is high in nitrogen, calcium, iron, vitamins A, B, & C, phosphorus, potassium, boron, iron, zinc, selenium, and magnesium.
 A natural insect repellant, when sprayed on leaves it can help plants resist insect and fungal attacks.
 Learn more about stinging nettle’s many benefits.